MisterSpoc/Oscilloscope-Project/README.md

 # IMPORTANT DATA NOTE

 In order for this program to work, data taken in by pyserial must be of the same format as the file in oscilloscope_output_example.txt .
 Verify your data is input in this same format, or none of this code will work!

+# Running the Project

+Options:

+Plot: Will plot the data in an amplitude vs time graph

+Collect: Will save data to a CSV file for future manipulation

+Collect and Plot: Will plot the data in an amplitude vs time graph, and Collect the data to a CSV file.

+FFT: This will collect the data to a CSV, and output a graph for the amplitude vs time, and the Frequency FFT graph.

+Time box: This is the duration of time, in seconds that you would like to collect data for.

+Baud Rate: Should be matched to arduino baud rate for proper data reporting

+Filename: Name of CSV file that you would like to save the data to.

+To run the project: Connect the arduino, select it from the listbox.
+Select a radio button for what you would like to do with collected data.
+Then, enter a collection time, a baud Rate (or leave blank, will default to 9600), and a filename.
+Next press the "RUN" button.
+This will complete the data collection process, and then output the desired graphs.

 # Necessary Libraries for functionality